jbcool17/party_room/readme.md

 # Project 3 - Party Room

-bring the party to your computer with THREE.js
+- bring the party to your computer with THREE.js
+- a site for learning and demonstrating WebGL

 ## **Javascript**

 - jquery.js:
 - three.js:
+- oimo.js

+## **OTHER SPECS**
-- underscore.js:
+- Rails
-- tween.js
+- React